LASIK Eye Surgery Cost: Here’s What To Know

 Key Information About LASIK Eye Surgery Cost

-- On average, people pay between $1,500 to $3,000 per eye.
-The average cost of LASIK hasn’t changed much in 20 years, despite advancements in technology and quality.
+- The average cost of LASIK hasn’t changed much in 20 years, despite advancements in technology and quality.
+On average, people pay between $1,500 to $3,000 per eye.

-- LASIK eye surgery fees vary due to several factors, including geography, surgeon experience, depth of exam, patient’s prescription, quality of technology used, surgery type, and ongoing support programs.
+- LASIK eye surgery fees vary due to several factors, including geography, surgeon experience, depth of exam, patient’s prescription, quality of the technology used, surgery type, and ongoing support programs.

-- Some practices and surgeons use bait-and-switch marketing tactics to lure people into their clinics by advertising bargain-bin prices.
+- Some practices use bait-and-switch marketing tactics to lure people into their clinics by advertising bargain-bin prices.
 These often involve advertising prices as low as $1,000 per eye.
 When a patient arrives, they will find many ‘add-on’ charges ultimately leading to higher costs.

 - However, reputable providers do often offer LASIK discounts to help lower the cost of surgery.
 Shopping for specials with companies you trust could help you keep LASIK within your budget.